wombleton/gitlaw-nz/acts/C/Criminal Records (Clean Slate) Act 2004.md

     *   (b) an ability to request the disclosure of information about an individual is applied to an eligible individual's criminal record, it must be interpreted in a way that is consistent with the eligible individual's right to have his or her criminal record concealed.

     (3) Nothing in this Act affects an eligible individual's right under any provision to request information about, or a copy of, his or her own criminal record.

+    Section 21(1)(a): amended, on 1 July 2013, by [section 413][78] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous

 ##### 22 Rules

-*   (1) In addition to the powers conferred by the [District Courts Act 1947][94], the Governor-General may, by Order in Council, with the concurrence of the Chief District Court Judge and any 2 or more members of the Rules Committee (established under [section 51B][95] of the Judicature Act 1908) of whom at least 1 is a District Court Judge,---
+*   (1) In addition to the powers conferred by the [District Courts Act 1947][95], the Governor-General may, by Order in Council, with the concurrence of the Chief District Court Judge and any 2 or more members of the Rules Committee (established under [section 51B][96] of the Judicature Act 1908) of whom at least 1 is a District Court Judge,---

     *   (a) make rules regulating the practice and procedure of District Courts under this Act; and

     *   (b) without limiting paragraph (a), make rules regulating the manner in which applications may be made to District Courts under [section 9][11] and [section 10][12].

-    (2) In addition to powers conferred by the [Judicature Act 1908][96], the Governor-General may, by Order in Council, with the concurrence of the Chief Justice and any 2 or more members of the Rules Committee (established under [section 51B][95] of the Judicature Act 1908) of whom at least 1 is a High Court Judge,---
+    (2) In addition to powers conferred by the [Judicature Act 1908][97], the Governor-General may, by Order in Council, with the concurrence of the Chief Justice and any 2 or more members of the Rules Committee (established under [section 51B][96] of the Judicature Act 1908) of whom at least 1 is a High Court Judge,---

     *   (a) make rules regulating the practice and procedure of the High Court and the Court of Appeal under this Act; and

     *   (b) without limiting paragraph (a), make rules regulating the manner in which appeals may be brought to the High Court and Court of Appeal under [section 12(1) or (2)][14].

-    (3) In the absence of any rules under this section, or in any situation not covered by any of those rules, the rules in relation to civil proceedings for the time being in force under the [District Courts Act 1947][94] or the [Judicature Act 1908][96] (whichever is applicable) apply, with all necessary modifications, to the practice and procedure of courts under this Act.
+    (3) In the absence of any rules under this section, or in any situation not covered by any of those rules, the rules in relation to civil proceedings for the time being in force under the [District Courts Act 1947][95] or the [Judicature Act 1908][97] (whichever is applicable) apply, with all necessary modifications, to the practice and procedure of courts under this Act.

 ##### 23 Application of Legal Services Act 2000

-*   All proceedings under this Act are civil proceedings for the purposes of the [Legal Services Act 2000][97].
+*   All proceedings under this Act are civil proceedings for the purposes of the [Legal Services Act 2000][98].

 #### Transitional provision